chriott/amr-summarizer/README.md

 # AMR Software project

-This is a end-to-end summarization model based on AMR.
+This is an end-to-end summarization model based on AMR.

 Before running, one needs the latest install the following dependency: